 In 2018 Liesel premiered new dance and science collaboration Inter at Flowstate, and joined Force Majeure as a lead artist in development of their site-specific work FLOCK.
 She’s also been commissioned to create works for dance companies including Tasdance, EDC and LINK Dance Company.

 Liesel is currently working with Performing Lines to produce Amrita Hepi’s national/international tour of A Call To Dance.
 She is also producing a Hong Kong / Queensland Independent Dance Exchange.

 Unique Selling Point

-SHORTS is designed with tour-ability in mind, being light in infrastructure and configured for various sites.
+'Awesome: a state of wonder and fear' is designed with tour-ability in mind.
+It's light in infrastructure and configured for various sites.
 It's modular format allows it to be adaptable in scope to accommodate for venues with varying capacities and audience demand.
 This flexibility also enables the work to be responsive to the best presentation format for varying locations.

-For audiences, it is accessible with varying ‘ways into’ the work including real-world ideas, engaging movement and accessible and often poignant explorations on scientific concepts through slam poetry.
-Further more the community engagement strategy for the project allows for deeper participation, meaningful engagement and audience development.
+For audiences, it's accessible with varying ‘ways into’ the work including real-world ideas, engaging movement and often poignant explorations on scientific concepts through slam poetry.
+The community engagement strategy for the project allows for deeper participation, meaningful engagement and audience development.

 Please note, current photographic and video footage is of INTER (a previous work similar in feel and mood).

-SHORTS is soon to be developed through a La Boite / MDH residency with it's first public presentation at La Boite, early October.
+'Awesome: a state of wonder and fear' is currently being developed through a La Boite / MDH residency with it's first public presentation at La Boite 11th and 12th of October.

 During this time we will: